 Store Your Electric Bike Properly

 If you choose to store your bike between November and March, rather that ride it, there are things you should do to maintain your electric bike.
 For example, if you’re storing it, make sure to keep it in a dry location that’s not too hot or too cold.
 If you have to leave it in an unheated shed over the winter, for example, remove the battery and store it inside the house.
 Also, don’t charge your battery if it’s very cold (below freezing) as that does harm to the cells.
 Instead, wait for it to be at room temperature before charging.
-And, as mentioned in our “How To Take Care of Your Lithium Battery” blog, make sure your battery is partially charged when storing, preferably between 40% and 80%, and check its charge occasionally throughout the winter months.
+And, as mentioned in our “How To Take Care of Your Lithium Battery” blog, make sure your battery is partially charged when storing, preferably between 40% and 80%, and check its charge occasionally.

 Wipe Down Your Electric Bike After Every Ride

 If you are riding your electric bike in the winter time, try to avoid doing so when it’s very slushy outside as the watery, salty snow can get embedded in your gears and seep into hard-to-reach areas.
 That said, wiping down your electric bike after every ride will help a lot.
 We recommend you follow the instructions we laid out in our “How to Clean Your Electric Bike” article.
 But we also know it can be hard to rinse a bike in the wintertime so instead wipe it down with an old cloth after every ride.
 This may seem like a lot but it’s important that salty water from the roads not be allowed to dry on your bike.
 Fenders do an excellent job of keeping water from getting into the frame but they don’t protect your rims, spokes, chainrings and chain.
 So give those a quick wipe to dry them before storing for the night.

 Clean Your Chain Regularly